JDrit/AutoDrinkAdmin/README.md

 - GUI.py: Uses wxPython to create a GUI for the touch screen.
 This is updated by the daemon to display the user's name and balance.

-- connector.py:	The libary used to all the LDAP and SQL updates.
-Adds drink credits to users' balances in LDAP.
-Updates the SQL logs in the drink database.
+- connector.py:	Deals with all the IO calls.
+Calls out to the drink API to get user information and update user's credits.
+This also deals with all the logging.

 ## Required Python Libaries:
-- MySQL-python
 - wxPython
 - configParser
-- python-ldap
 - pyserial
+- requests